 (https://www.studenti.it/25-aprile-resistenza-partigiana.html)

 Many of us have heard the Italian tune, "Bella ciao", but did you know it was written about the partisan resistance?
-Although the song was not popularized until twenty years after the war ended, it is often played during times of
+Although the song was not popularized until twenty years after the war ended, it is often played during times of world-wide hardship.
+It is best known to represent the "universal values of liberty and opposition of dictatorship and war, without references to politics or religion."
+Click on the button below to listen to this Italian anthem of freedom.

 (https://www.studenti.it/bella-ciao-significato-testo-spiegazione.html)